im-beck/FullstackJavascript_QAP1/README.md

 # FullstackJavascript_QAP1
- First QAP for Fullstack Javascript
+ First QAP for Fullstack Javascript, questions file is included in the repository.